ComplexityVE/HipsterNetworks/reports/draft_final_report.md

 Different people adopt ideas and products in a social network for different reasons.
 In this paper, we use Python to explore the influence of "hipsters" on "conformists."
 We consider "hipsters" to be people in a network who adopt the idea or product that is least popular at some given prior time in the simulation and "conformists" to be people who adopt the idea that most of their neighbors have adopted.
 We start out with one idea that "conformists" adopt and one idea that will originally only be adopted by "hipsters."
 We soon see that the idea that starts out only with the "hipsters" can gain almost equivalent popularity to the idea that started only with "conformists" with certain values of starting conditions and parameters.

 ## Introduction
 We are replicating and extending the experiment done by Juul and Porter.
 They analyzed "hipsterness" in a network and the effect it had on ideas spreading throughout the network.
 A hipster adopts to the least popular idea in a network, while a conformist adopts the most popular product in its immediate relations.
+Juul and Porter were interested in the implications the spread of ideas had on networks particularly elections, and how many anti-establishment nodes (hipsters) needed to be present in a network for the anti-establishment idea to gain popularity.

 ## Replication
 We replicate the experiment done by Juul and Porter.
 We create a network based on the Facebook Data.
 We assign four values to each node that will determine each node's behavior.
 These four values are: the status of the node (active or inactive); a threshold value phi that determines what percentage of a node’s neighbors need to be active for it to become active; a value Hi that designates whether the node is hipster or conformist (0 for conformists and 1 for hipster); the probability that any given node is a hipster; and a value P that designates the product the node has adopted (0 for no product, 1 for product 1, or 2 for product 2).